Intrinsic staggered spin-orbit torque for the electrical control of antiferromagnets -- application to CrI$_3$: Microsopic calculations of spin-orbit torques in CrI3

 Figure~\ref{Fig:GlobalTorque} shows the $\hat{{\bf N}}$-dependence of the torkance with (a) and (b) showing the dampinglike (time-reversal even) and fieldlike (time-reversal odd) torkance, respectively.
 The fixed points of both dampinglike and fieldlike torkance lie in the $L_x-L_z$ plane, away from the $L_z=0$ equator.
 This is an important feature and is a consequence of the lack of mirror symmetry with respect to the $yz$ plane.
 This position of the fixed point ensures that the spin-orbit torque drives $\hat{{\bf N}}$ to a point in the northern or southern hemisphere; after the spin-orbit torque is removed, $\hat{{\bf N}}$ then relaxes to the nearest easy-axis along $+\hat{\bf z}$ or $-\hat{\bf z}$.
 Previous studies on systems with similar in-plane mirror symmetry breaking, such as \ch{WTe2}-Py heterostructures~\cite{MacNeill2016,MacNeill2017,Stiehl2019,Xue2020SOT}, have verified that this symmetry breaking results in a spin-orbit torque that drives the magnetic order parameter to a point away from the equator.
 Exploiting this property has emerged as an approach for deterministically switching perpendicularly magnetized thin films with spin-orbit torque, and we show here that this also enables switching of the perpendicular N\'eel vector.

 We note that the $\hat{{\bf N}}$-dependence of the torkance is quite complex, deviating substantially from the simple, lowest order form used in the analysis of the previous section.
-In the Supplementary Information, we provide the full symmetry-allowed expansion of the torkance and quantify the substantial contribution from higher order terms.
+In Appendix~\ref{app:sym}, we provide the full symmetry-allowed expansion of the torkance and quantify the substantial contribution from higher order terms.
 We additionally find that the fixed points for even and odd torkance are different.
 These features of the microscopically computed torkance have important consequences for the details of the dynamics of $\hat{{\bf N}}$ under spin-orbit torque, which we show in the next section.

 We next consider the torkance versus Fermi level for $\hat{{\bf N}}$ along $\hat{\bf z}$ and $\hat{{\bf x}}$ directions, shown in Figs.~\ref{Fig2_mudependence} (a) and (b), respectively.
 Both even and odd components are peaked for Fermi energies near the conduction band minimum.
 For $\hat{{\bf N}}=\hat{\bf z}$, the even torkance is approximately $1~ea_0/\hbar$ ($a_0\approx 0.0529~{\rm nm}$ is the Bohr radius) at $0.1~\rm{eV}$ above the conduction band minimum, which is larger than the even torkance in the ferromagnetic Pt/Co bilayer ($\approx0.6~ea_0/\hbar$) \cite{Freimuth2014}.
-This large magnitude is due to band crossings in the conduction band from $p$-orbitals of the heavy Iodine atoms.
+This large magnitude is due to band crossings in the conduction band from $p$-orbitals of the heavy Iodine atoms (Appendix~\ref{app:dft}).
 For $\hat{{\bf N}}=\hat{\bf x}$, the even torkance magnitude is around $0.4~ea_0/\hbar$.
 The even torkance for this $\hat{{\bf N}}$ configuration is solely a consequence of the in-plane mirror symmetry breaking.
-This value is notably larger than the corresponding torkance derived from in-plane mirror symmetry breaking in the ferromagnetic 1T'-\ch{WTe2}/Co bilayer ($\approx0.1~ea_0/\hbar$) \cite{Xue2020SOT}.\\
+This value is notably larger than the corresponding torkance derived from in-plane mirror symmetry breaking in the ferromagnetic 1T'-\ch{WTe2}/Co bilayer ($\approx0.1~ea_0/\hbar$) \cite{Xue2020SOT}.
+Note that the maximum torkance occurs at Fermi levels for which electrostatic doping might lead to a transition to a ferromagnetic ground state \cite{Huang2018,Jiang2018}.
+Nevertheless, appreciable spin-orbit torques are accessible at lower Fermi energies where antiferromagnetic order is retained.\\